 Decreases are necessary if you want to move past the traditional scarf and knit something with more shape.
 You’ll see decreases in all types of knit patterns, from hats to wraps and sweaters.

 When you want to work some decreases into your knitting, knit two together (usually written as k2tog in the pattern) is one of the easiest ways to do it.

-The knit two together is most commonly used for in-the-round knitting where you have something that is knit in a circle, like a hat.
+The knit two together is most commonly used for in-the-round knitting where you have something that’s knit in a circle, like a hat.

-Pull that yarn through just like you would a regular knit stitch.
+Pull the yarn through both loops, just like you would a regular knit stitch.

-And then drop the stitch right from the needle.
+And then drop the two stitches off the lefthand needle.
 Ta-da!
 Decrease made.
 Easy, right?

 Knit clean, matching sets of increases and decreases for projects with better shaping, tantalizing textural embellishments and fewer mistakes!